The more I thought about what photographs are, the more complex and suggestive they became

-Photography affects science, history and culture; it is collection, evidence, research, history and a
+Photography affects science, history and culture; it is collection, evidence, research, history.

 Erik Kessels.
 Installation of printing of all photos uploaded to Flickr in 24 hours

-If we ask cultural professionals, public figures, professionals in science, history, literature or people who consume images daily … to describe the way in which photography shapes their experience in the world, each one it will give a totally different vision, we will get totally different answers, but everyone will agree that photography is a very powerful instrument of change.
+If we ask cultural professionals, public figures, professionals in science, history, literature or people who consume images daily to describe how photography shapes their experience in the world, each one will give a totally different vision, and we will get totally different answers, but everyone will agree that photography is a very powerful instrument of change.

 A spider researcher

 A book publisher